jrni-platform/textlocal/README.md

-# jrni_package
+# textlocal

-A JRNI App package example
+An example App that replaces your default SMS sender with Text Local